Volunteer Community Gardens (get involved!)

 Although food banks have their place, far better than eating cans of donated processed food – is to get together and find a plot of unused land, fand grow fresh organic produce for free!

-Keeping People and Pets Safe in the Garden
+Keeping People and Pets Safe in Gardens

-Many plants (including all bulbs) and trees (along with some mulch and fresh compost) are all unsafe near animal friends.
+- Many plants (including all bulbs) and trees (along with some mulch and fresh compost) are all unsafe near animal friends.
 Read more about pet-friendly gardens and humane slug/snail deterrence (to avoid toxic pellets).
-Never use netting to protect food (nearly all sold has holes way wider than recommended by wildlife rescues, to avoid creatures getting trapped).

-Acids can harm compost creatures, so bin citrus, tomato, rhubarb and allium scraps (onion, garlic, leeks, shallots and chives).
+- Acids can harm compost creatures, so bin citrus, tomato, rhubarb and allium scraps (onion, garlic, leeks, shallots and chives).
 Same with tea/coffee grounds (due to caffeine).
 Read more on making garden compost.

-If growing indoors (including greenhouses), avoid facing indoor plants to outside spaces (to help stop birds flying into windows).
+- If growing indoors (including greenhouses), avoid facing indoor plants to outside spaces (to help stop birds flying into windows).

 The Many Benefits of Community Gardens